Flesh and Spirit (painting): History

 Flesh and Spirit was acquired by art collector and patron of the arts Dolores Neumann, who was also an art dealer for graffiti artists.
 She represented artists such as Crash, Daze, Lady Pink, Rammellzee, and Toxic, who was Basquiat's studio assistant.
 She purchased the painting for $15,000 shortly after it was completed, and before it was exhibited at the Champions show at Tony Shafrazi Gallery in January 1983.
 Before the show, Neumann had heard Basquiat painted a new piece and she went to see it at the gallery.
 After only seeing the arm on the lower left side of the painting, she decided she was going to ask her parents for money to purchase the artwork.
-It remained in the distinguished Neumann Family Collection until it was auctioned in 2018.
+It remained in the Neumann Family Collection until it was auctioned in 2018.
 Two weeks prior to the auction, Hubert Neumann sued to block the sale of the painting, claiming the sale violated an agreement he had with Sotheby's that gave him the right to approve "all matters" concerning the marketing of works from the "Family Collection."
 The case was dismissed because Dolores Neumann was the sole owner of the painting.

 In May 2018, Flesh and Spirit sold for $30.7 million at Sotheby's New York Contemporary Art Evening Auction.
 After the sale, Belinda Neumann-Donnelly, representing her mother's estate, filed a $100 million lawsuit against her father.
 She claimed his attempt to block the sale deterred potential buyers and greatly depressed the value of the painting.
 She noted that Basquiat's Flexible (1984) sold for $45.3 by Phillips auction house the next day.
 Dolores Neumann died in 2016, and the lawsuit revealed that in her will she explicitly disinherited her estranged husband.